Kintamani Bali – Volcano Tour, Hot Springs, & Lake View Hotels

 If you’re really up for a challenge, hire a guide and spend a full day trekking Mount Agung, the biggest volcano and highest point in Bali.
-Kintamani is one of the best places to base yourself for this hike.
+This is an extremely hard hike, and Kintamani is a decent place to base yourself for it.

 • Besakih Temple

 This is one of the biggest and most significant temples in Bali.

 Besakih sits on the slopes of the Mount Agung volcano, and some parts of the temple may be thousands of years old.

 It’s a 40 minute drive from Kintamani, Bali.

 • Marigold Fields

 Temukus village near the Besakih temple has lots of marigold fields where they grow flowers for the Hindu ceremonies.

 You won’t see any of the usual palm trees and green rice paddies here, but instead you’re surrounded by foggy mountains and bright orange marigold flowers.